mtKeller/ActionStrategy/README.md

 ## Testing

-Although this is v0.5.1 the ActionStrategy Object itself is solid.
+Although this is v0.5 the ActionStrategy Object itself is solid.
 And do it it's generative nature the best means I have found to test it is to log each ActionStrategy object to console and dig into it's parameters.
 Mainly: actionList which is an array of steps taking.

 If you find this and understand why it was made.
 Have fun. ;) If you have any questions, or comments please find my contact information on my site [rellek.io](rellek.io)

 Final version will also implement ActionStrategy for redux-observable.
 Then will create a GUI to destroy the amount of boiler plate that must be written, in addition to creating an interface to better represent each ActionStrategy.
-As the inherit issue of writing such is that a binary tree is 2d, where as coding is 1D.
+As the inherit issue of writing such is that a binary tree is a 2D, where as coding is typed in a serialized manner.